bobmadereren/BDO-Worker-Tool/README.md

 ```

 ## TODO
-- [ ] Highligh owned nodes
+- [ ] Filter unowned nodes
-- [ ] Ability to purchase node (including required nodes and edges which should be highlighted on hovering node or buy button)
+- [ ] Ability to purchase node (including required nodes and edges which should be shown and highlighted on hovering node or buy button)
-- [ ] Ability to sell node (including dependent nodes and edges which should be highlighted when hovering node or sell button)
+- [ ] Ability to sell node (including dependent nodes and edges which should be shown and highlighted when hovering node or sell button)
 - [ ] Save owned nodes
 - [ ] Animate side panel in and out
 - [ ] Update dimensions on window size change
 - [ ] Refactor components: svg, tooltip, sidepanel, legend, totalcp into separate files
+- [ ] Summary of yield from owned nodes